-This year our sites generated 7,630 tonnes of solid waste, 74 percent less than last year.
+This year our sites generated 6,611 tonnes of solid waste, 0.5 percent more than last year.
 21 percent of this waste, 1,377 tonnes, was sent for recycling.
 This decrease is mostly due to decreases in non-hazardous contaminated wastes in our Americas business.
 As shown in the graph to the right, our global waste to landfill has declined since reduction targets were introduced in 2014.
-In 2018, approximately 2.4 percent of our solid waste is classified as hazardous and is mostly waste from the manufacture of our explosives products.
-In addition 1,456,604 tonnes of ammonium nitrate that was unsuitable for use in explosives manufacturing was converted to fertiliser at several of our sites.
-This was sold to local farmers as either a nitrogen rich liquid fertiliser, or a low grade solid fertiliser.
+In 2018, approximately 2.4 percent of our solid waste was classified as hazardous and is mostly waste from the manufacture of our explosives products.
+In the Americas, 18,087 tonnes of ammonium nitrate that was unsuitable for use in explosives manufacturing was converted to fertiliser and sold to local farmers as either a nitrogen rich liquid fertiliser, or a low grade solid fertiliser.
 In Australia, 3,792 tonnes was recycled into making explosives emulsions.

 Solid chemical waste

-Our sites generated 2,177,466 tonnes of solid chemical waste this year, an increase of 3.7 percent from last year.
+Our sites generated 2,307,510 tonnes of solid chemical waste this year, an increase of 3.7 percent from last year.
 Over 99 percent of this was phosphogypsum chemical waste that was stockpiled at our site in Phosphate Hill, Queensland, Australia.
 This waste is considered hazardous because of its low pH, however water and phosphate are currently being reclaimed from this material and it is planned that these stockpiles will ultimately be capped and re-vegetated.
-The other 324 tonnes (0.01 percent) of hazardous chemical waste was mostly generated by our North American explosives initiation system manufacturing plants.
-This year 48 percent more solid chemical waste was generated.
-This is directly due to two maintenance shut downs: the first was at our Phosphate Hill site last year, which reduced production time, and therefore phosphogypsum waste for last year’s reporting period; and the second was at our Mt Isa site this year, which involved the removal of large volumes of chemical wastes as part of maintenance work.
+The other 502 tonnes (0.02 percent) of hazardous chemical waste was mostly generated during explosives initiation system manufacturing.

 Liquid waste by destination

-Our sites generated 15,151 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year, an increase of 22 percent from last year.
+Our sites generated 19,575 kL of liquid waste that was sent offsite for re-use, recycling or disposal this year, an increase of 22 percent from last year.
 This increase was due to greater rainfall in Australia, which increased the volumes of nitrogen rich (contaminated) water captured on sites, and an increase in septic pump outs during the year.
-This liquid waste total includes 11,181 kL of contaminated water, 3,597 kL of hazardous liquid waste and 741 kL of non-hazardous waste.
-Approximately 54 percent of this waste is nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that is sent offsite to third parties for use as fertiliser and/or woodchip additive.
-40 percent of the hazardous waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.
+This liquid waste total includes 11,181 kL of contaminated water, 7,546 kL of hazardous liquid waste and 848 kL of non-hazardous waste.
+Approximately 51 percent of the total liquid waste was nitrogen-rich water from our fertiliser manufacturing and distribution sites in Australia that was sent offsite to third parties for use as fertiliser and/or woodchip additive.
+95 percent of the hazardous liquid waste was septic liquid or sludge (considered a bio-hazard) which was sent offsite for disposal or treatment.